aayush-karki/RectanglesOnImage_WPF_App/README.md

 # RectanglesOnImage_WPF_App

 ## Introduction
-It is an application that allows the users to create and manipulate rectangles over an image.
-Through this applicaiton, user can load images, create rectangles over the image, drag the created rectangles, change color of the rectangle, delete the created rectangles, and save the image.
+An WPF application that allows the users to create and manipulate rectangles over an image.
+It allows user to load images, create rectangles over the image, drag the created rectangles, change color of the rectangle, delete the created rectangles, and save the image.

 ## Implemented Features
 This application allows the uses to perform following task: